sathishmepco/Java-Interview-Programs/README.md

 20. Write a Java Program to print the ***Fibonacci Series*** upto N number.
 21. Write a Java Program to check whether the Given Number is ***Prime Number or NOT***.
 22. Write a Java Program to print Prime Numbers from 1 to N.
+23. How to check if two rectangles overlap with each other?

 # Array Based Programs
 1. Calculate the average of given array. [[Solution]](InterviewPrograms/src/com/java/array/Average.java)